ikki407/stacking/README.md

 ## Overview

-[ikki407/stacking](https://github.com/ikki407/stacking) - Simple and useful [stacking](https://en.wikipedia.org/wiki/Ensemble_learning#Stacking) library, written in Python.
+[ikki407/stacking](https://github.com/ikki407/stacking) - Simple and useful stacking library, written in Python.

 ## Description

-Stacking (sometimes called stacked generalization) involves training a learning algorithm to combine the predictions of several other learning algorithms.
+[Stacking](https://en.wikipedia.org/wiki/Ensemble_learning#Stacking) (sometimes called stacked generalization) involves training a learning algorithm to combine the predictions of several other learning algorithms.
 The basic idea is to use a pool of base classifiers, then using another classifier to combine their predictions, with the aim of reducing the generalization error.

+[This blog](http://mlwave.com/kaggle-ensembling-guide/) is very helpful to understand stacking and ensemble learning.

 ## Usage